Entrepreneur visa - Guide

 Health insurance (public or private), authorised in Spain, with a minimum validity of one year.

 Pay the visa application fee in the consulate the day of your application.
+You can consult the different visa fees through this link.

 Also, you will need to provide proof of sufficient financial means, which can be: